Try what it means to face more opponents

 - Our first goal is to remain free, save energy and fight our opponents (through combat strategy, the environment and everything legit we could think of)

-- The time limit for an expert can be even 30 minutes but if we are not more than trained we can start with 1 minute (it will be more than enough)
+- On special occasions, the duration limit for an expert practitioner (in a large scenario, read How to simulate realistic self-defense scenarios) can even be 15-30 minutes but if we are not more than trained we can start with 1 minute (it will be more than enough)

 - The aggressors must attack and try to immobilize us for 10-60 seconds (in this case we restart the “game” until the time is not ended)

 - The fight must always be imagined as real (even if we call it a game, it is not)

 - The roles are exchanged in rotation at the end of the time (this type of practice is exhausting, therefore, the first to act as the victim must always be the most trained in terms of resistance)

 - We can move completely freely in the defined area (between the obstacles)